rnw-community/rnw-community/packages/nestjs-webpack-swc/readme.md

 NestJS webpack and SWC configuration helpers, this can speed up your local NestJS development speed up to 10x.

+-   [NestJS](https://docs.nestjs.com) offers [Webpack](https://webpack.js.org) configuration with [HMR](https://docs.nestjs.com/recipes/hot-reload) which significantly
+    improves rebuild speed within local development especially if your project grows.
+-   [SWC](https://swc.rs) is **next generation of fast developer tools** which complies typescript blazingly fast compared to [Babel](https://babeljs.io), and it has webpack [swc-loader](https://github.com/swc-project/swc-loader)

+> This package helps to easily configure NestJS webpack and SWC integration and make you DX good and quick again

 ## Installation

 Install additional peer dependencies: